 “Based on our collective 100-year vision for Lake County, our strategic plan paints a picture of our desired future,” said Ann Maine

 , President of the Lake County Forest Preserves.
 “This picture was formed from extensive input from a diverse group of advisors, including commissioners, staff, volunteers, and community partners.”

 The 11-month strategic planning process began in August 2013, as advisors began to sketch out their visions for the future landscape of Lake County.
 “Our advisors’ visions were thoughtful, creative and transformative.
 Elements of the strategic plan are derived from those colorful ideas,” said Maine.

-The 100-year Vision became the foundation of the strategic plan, which will guide decision-making efforts for leaders and staff of the Lake County Forest Preserves as they fulfill their mission to preserve and restore land.
-They will use the Vision’s core principles of leadership, conservation and people to protect the forest preserves and ensure that they serve as a model for improving the landscape throughout Lake County.
+The 100-year vision became the foundation of the strategic plan, which will guide decision-making efforts for leaders and staff of the Lake County Forest Preserves as they fulfill their mission to preserve and restore the land.
+They will use the vision’s core principles of leadership, conservation and people to protect the forest preserves and ensure that they serve as a model for improving the landscape throughout Lake County.

 “The plans made today will become the reality for future generations,” said Alex Ty Kovach

 , Executive Director of the Lake County Forest Preserves.
 “We owe it to them to think big.
 Working toward this grand vision will ensure that our great-grandchildren enjoy a healthy and resilient landscape with restored and preserved natural lands, waters and cultural assets.
 We want to encourage an active outdoor lifestyle for children and adults by promoting the many public health benefits of trails, open space, nature appreciation, recreation and cultural experiences.”